Legal Advice for Compensation Insurance Claims & TPD Payouts

 Workers compensation claim icon

-The workers’ compensation scheme allows you to sue your employer when their negligence causes you harm.
-When your job causes an illness or injury, you could make a work-related common-law claim for compensatory damages and receive a lump-sum payment.
+The workers’ compensation scheme allows you to sue your employer when their negligence causes workplace injuries.
+Consequently, when your job causes a severe illness or injury, you could make a work-related common-law claim for compensatory damages and receive a lump-sum payment for permanent impairment.

 Car Accident Common Law Claim

-When you are the not-at-fault driver in a motor accident on Queensland roads and suffer an injury, you could have a car accident common law claim.
+When you are the not-at-fault driver in a motor accident on Queensland roads and suffer an injury, you can seek compensation by making a car accident common law claim.

 You must present evidence to prove your claim for a successful common law damages payout.